bacionejs/editor/README.md

 - **Pickers**: Color/Icon codes are sent to the paste buffer—tap Paste to insert them.
 - **Keyboard**: One-tap access to 22 essential programming characters; 10 more via Shift.
 Space is compact (bottom-right); backspace and return are on row two for efficient combos (e.g., copy + backspace = cut).
 Adapts to screen size—full-width on phones, half-width on tablets (lower-right placement).
 - **Navigation**: Tap to place the cursor; left-right arrows fine-tune it.
 Keep game code concise for single-gesture scrolling.
 Minimize horizontal whitespace (see Marslander example).
 - **Self-Editable**: Edit BacioneJS within itself.
 Saving creates a new timestamped file—reopen to test changes.
 If it fails, open prior version.
-Ideal for small tweaks; use [Neovim](https://github.com/bacionejs/termux) for complex edits.
+Ideal for small tweaks.
 - **Closing Views**: Tap anywhere to dismiss Help, Miscellaneous, Diff, or Error views.
 - **Emoji Load**: The initial Miscellaneous view may lag as icons load.